drauger-os-development/usb-scanner/README.md

      └───usb-scanner
 ```

-The folder `v2.1` has the current release of usb-scanner in it
+The folder `v2.1` has the current release of usb-scanner in it, this version is working, but has bugs.

 The folder `v3.1` has the version under development of usb-scanner in it.
 This version is not yet working.